 Learning & Teaching Activities

-Learning & Teaching ModesThe format for Final Architecture Project is the Design Studio, a structure that parallels industry processes for design development and resolution.
-Students are required to present and discuss their work each week in the studio workshop environment, subjecting it to analysis, critique and response by staff and fellow students.
-Students are encouraged to maintain a written diary of these sessions.
-This are "work in progress" presentations, nonetheless the work needs to be articulated and referenced in regards to the individual topics, theoretical backgrounds and practical issues pursued by the students.
-Students are encouraged to claim a desk in the 5th year studio space and work there 24/7.
+Students are required to present and discuss their work in the studio workshop environment, subjecting it to analysis, critique and response by staff and fellow students.
+These are 'in progress' presentations, nonetheless the work needs to be articulated and referenced in regards to the individual topics, theoretical backgrounds and practical issues pursued.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (ie. those taking 12 units per semester) to devote at least 48 hours per week to their studies.
 Accordingly, students undertaking this 12 unit course are expected to devote 48 hours per week to contact activities and self-guided study.
 Self-guided study should be used towards preparation of weekly pin-ups and the steady development of your project.
 The following figures are based on this framework and might assist in managing your workload.
 The workload, established by the expected final outcome (presentation & exhibition), is significant and adds up to a full time job.
 Everybody who considers Final Project a sideline to other (paid) work, should consider the effects of possibly failing this course.
 Organise your time wisely.